pam_krb5(7) 맨 페이지 - 윈디하나의 솔라나라

 gdm-password auth sufficient pam_krb5.so.1

-gdm-password auth sufficient pam_krb5.so.1 realm=EXAMPLE1.COM
+gdm-password auth sufficient pam_krb5.so.1 realm=EXAMPLE.COM

 gdm-password auth required pam_unix_auth.so.1